 Some of our preserved autumn leaves have become brittle over time, and a few have faded a bit, but we still have lots of red, yellow, and orange preserved leaves to play with!

 Update after one year: Our leaves from last year are still gorgeous.
 They have lost some of their flexibility, and some have become quite brittle now that they have been stored for a year, but they are still surprisingly colorful.

-Update after 5 years: We have a box filled with some of the leaves we preserved five years ago, which–believe it or not–are still ready to use for arts and crafts.
+Update after five years: We have a box filled with some of the leaves we preserved five years ago, which (believe it or not) are still ready to use for arts and crafts.
 We’ve used them, over and over again, to decorate our Thankful Tree, and they work just as well.
-They are a little more fragile than when they were first preserved, and the colors have faded a bit more, especially the reds and yellows, but they are still gorgeous!
+They are a little more fragile than when they were first preserved, and the colors have faded a bit more especially the reds and yellows, but they are still gorgeous!

 Other Methods to Preserve Autumn Leaves

 As mentioned above, there are a few other ways to preserve leaves that you can try.
-Learn how to preserve leaves with beeswax with Donni over at The Magic Onions, or learn how to preserve fall leaves with glycerin or wax paper with Chelsey over at Buggy and Buddy.
+Learn how to preserve leaves with beeswax with Donni at The Magic Onions, or preserve fall leaves with glycerin or wax paper with Chelsey on Buggy and Buddy.